Granville collects victory over Newark Licking Valley

-Granville notched a win against Newark Licking Valley 44-27 in an Ohio girls basketball matchup on Jan.
-12.
+Granville collected a solid win over Newark Licking Valley in a 50-39 verdict on Jan.
+13 in Ohio boys high school basketball.

-Last season, Granville and Newark Licking Valley faced off on Feb.
-10, 2022 at Newark Licking Valley High School.
+Last season, Newark Licking Valley and Granville faced off on Feb.
+3, 2023 at Newark Licking Valley High School.

-In recent action on Dec.
-30, Newark Licking Valley faced off against Zanesville West Muskingum and Granville took on Pataskala Licking Heights on Jan.
-5 at Granville High School.
+In recent action on Jan.
+6, Granville faced off against Pataskala Licking Heights and Newark Licking Valley took on Pataskala Watkins Memorial on Jan.
+6 at Pataskala Watkins Memorial High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.